Thurlow Cooper

 Sheldon Thurlow Cooper (March 18, 1933 – February 14, 2008) was a college and professional American football player.
 A tight end, he played college football at the University of Maine, and played professionally in the American Football League (AFL) as an original New York Titan in the 1960 through 1962 AFL seasons.
-He was drafted in 1956 by the National Football League (NFL)'s Cleveland Browns, but never played in the NFL.
+He was selected in the 16th round of the 1956 NFL draft by the National Football League (NFL)'s Cleveland Browns, but never played in the NFL.